ShahSau/YourHome/README.md

 React, Django, Django REST framework, PostgreSQL, Pillow, Django-cors-headers

 Backend:
-In backend, for account we didnot create an admin.py file because, we will create the user from the user directly. for other cases, we will create them using the admin inteface of django.
+In backend, for account we didnot create an admin.py file because, we will create the user from the user page directly. for other cases,like root user, we will create them using the admin inteface of django.